-The uric acid in urine is derived partly from the nuclein in food and partly from the breaking down of the tissue nucleins.
+The uric acid in urine is derived partly from the nuclein in food and partly from the breaking down of the nucleins of the tissues.

-In addition to uric acid, small amounts of the purine bases are found in urine.
+In addition to urie acid, small amounts of the purine bases are found in urine.